 Another gem by Studio Ghibli, Castle in the Sky tells the story of Sheeta and Pazu, two kids who find themselves on an epic search for an airborne island named Laputa.
 However, their search for the island isn’t without its hardships; airship pirates are on the hunt for Sheeta and her mysterious amulet.

 Later in the quest, you learn more about Sheeta’s origins and that of the mysterious island of Laputa.
 It’s a great anime movie for those who crave adventure with Hayao Miyazaki’s patented, iconic style of animation.
 One scene I loved was when Sheeta gets her braids to get shot off has to be one of my favorite in all of the animation, check it out!
 (Get It Now)

 9. Nausicaä of the Valley of the Wind (1984)

 Director: Hayao Miyazaki

 Yep, you guessed it: Miyazaki again.
 There’s a reason he’s a legend, and this further proves that he has some of the most enduring and powerful animations in anime movies.
 It’s based on the manga of the same name by Hayao Miyazaki himself.
 Right away, the unbelievably beautiful environments Studio Ghibli had created blew me away.

 You’ll find yourself becoming almost distracted by the beauty and detail of each environment.
 However, the story itself is just as beautiful.
 It involves Nausicaä, who attempts to save a jungle of insects from a kingdom trying to eradicate it.
 It takes place 1,000 years after the cataclysmic war that wiped out industrialized society.

 This film serves as a chilling allegory to not only warnings of our industrial expansion on nature, but it also harkens back to an earlier entry on the list, Princess Mononoke, (which Miyazaki would make 13 years later).
-A thing I love about Miyazaki is his attention to detail and love of the natural world, showing that it’s worth saving and to be mindful in your own life.
+A thing I love about Miyazaki is his attention to detail and love of the natural world, showing that it’s worth saving and being mindful in your own life.
 (Get It Now)

 10. Cowboy Bebop: The Movie (2001)